tableau/server-client-python/docs/docs/api-ref.md

 Name | Description
 :--- | :---
 `created_at` |  The date and time when the view was created.
-`favorites_total` |  The number of times the view was marked down as favorite.
 `id` | The identifier of the view item.
 `name`  | The name of the view.
 `owner_id` |  The id for the owner of the view.